ndeville/meta-url/README.md

 ## `email_pattern`

 - this can only be identified if a non-generic email address (ie person email) is present on the website.

+Open-source project originated as part of work at [BtoBSales.EU](https://btobsales.eu)